1900 Biddeford & Saco Railroad open trolley car No 31

 L-R - Bob Hughes, Dick Howe, and O. R. Cummings relax

-prior to the reception celebrating the opening of the new
+before the reception celebrating the opening of the new

 exhibit; You Could Get There From Here: